cesarbrancalhao/OdinProject/Foundations course/README.md

 ## Foundations course repository

-Introduction to Git Linux, IDE's and code editors, foundations of HTML and Flexbox, JS fundamentals and tools, Node.Js and DOM.
+Introduction to Git, Linux, IDE's and code editors, foundations of HTML, CSS and Flexbox, JS fundamentals and tools, Node.Js and DOM.